cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 The use of this model to evaluate organizational maturity and opportunities for enhancement depends on a common understanding of its aspects.
 Please read the [CNCF Platforms Definition white paper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) first for complete context.

-[**platforms**]({{< ref "/wgs/platforms/glossary#platforms" >}}) aggregate capabilities needed for development and operation of digital products and applications.
+[**Platforms**]({{< ref "/wgs/platforms/glossary#platforms" >}}) aggregate capabilities needed for development and operation of digital products and applications.
 They provide consistency and efficiency for software development and delivery. [**Platform engineering**]({{< ref "/wgs/platforms/glossary#platform-engineering" >}}) is the practice of planning and providing such computing platforms to developers and users and encompasses all parts of planning and providing platforms and their capabilities — the people, processes, policy, technology, and business outcomes that define the need for and delivery of internal platforms.

 ### What does maturity mean?